lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 1. body is kur or kup;

-1. body may contain one or two CertReqMsg structures, but either CertReqMsg may be used to request certification of a locally- generated public key or a centrally-generated public key (i.e., the position-dependence requirement of {{sect-c.4}} is removed);
+1. body may contain one or two CertReqMsg structures, but either CertReqMsg may be used to request certification of a locally-generated public key or a centrally-generated public key (i.e.,the position-dependence requirement of {{sect-c.4}} is removed);

 1. protection bits are calculated according to the protectionAlg field;